-Growth Targets We will promote businesses related to electrification, advanced safety, and automated driving.
-To support such businesses, we will develop products that anticipate the needs of car manufacturers and the automobile market.
-Furthermore, we will thoroughly enhance the competitiveness of our semiconductor and sensing technologies, which provide us with the source for realizing differentiation.
-Through these efforts, we will realize sustainable growth and establish a competitive position in the in-car electronics field.
-Profitability Rather than promote development for each vehicle on an individual basis, we will clarify standardized platforms (core domains) and variation development (customized domains).
-By doing so, we will increase the efficiency of our development efforts and expand our product lineups.
-Differentiation To respond to the evolution of systems, we will help customers realize their aspirations through value-added semi- conductors and deliver technologies and products that can be put to use in various systems and in society at large.
-To that end, we will continue to create elemental technologies, starting with technologies for the semicon- ductor development process, that will serve as the source of our differentiation.
-Organizational Capabilities We will dramatically improve development processes, enhance efficiency, and accelerate management.
+Growth Targets We will promote businesses related to electrificati businesses, we will develop products that anticipa Furthermore, we will thoroughly enhance the com which provide us with the source for realizing diffe growth and establish a competitive position in the Profitability Rather than promote development for each vehicl (core domains) and variation development (custom development efforts and expand our product line.
+Differentiation To respond to the evolution of systems, we will he conductors and deliver technologies and products large.
+To that end, we will continue to create elem ductor development process, that will serve as the Organizational Capabilities We will dramatically improve development process